microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 The `appsettings.json` file must be filled out before publishing the application.
 That's what you'll do in this section.

+### The saas-workshop-multi-tenant app registration

+All changes in this section occur under the `AzureAD` section of the `appsettings.json` file.

 1. In the Landing Page project, open the `appsettings.json` file.
 1. In the Azure portal click the **Azure Active Directory** button in the left-hand menu.
-1. On the overview page, find the the **Primary domain** and replace `DOMAIN_NAME"` with the Primary domain from this screen.
+1. On the overview page in the **Basic information** section, find the the **Primary domain** and use it to replace `DOMAIN_NAME"` in `appsettings.json`.

-### The saas-workshop-multi-tenant app registration

-All changes in this section occur under the `AzureAD` section of the `appsettings.json` file.

 1. In the left-hand menu under the **Manage** menu, click the **App registrations** link.
 1. Click the `saas-workshop-multi-tenant` app registration.
 1. In the `appsetting.json` file, replace `CLIENT_ID` with the **Application (client) ID** from this screen.

-HERE
+1. Replace `CLIENT_SECRET` with the client secret you noted earlier for the `saas-workshop-multi-tenant` app registration.

 ### The saas-workshop-single-tenant app registration

 All changes in this section occur under the `MarketplaceAPI` section of the `appsettings.json` file.

-1. in the left-hand menu under the **Manage** menu, click the **App registrations** link.
+1. Go back to the list of App registrations.
 1. Click the `saas-workshop-single-tenant` app registration.
 1. In the `appsetting.json` file, replace `CLIENT_ID` with the **Application (client) ID** from this screen.
-1. In the `appsetting.json` file, replace `CLIENT_SECRET` with the client secret value you stored before.
-If you didn't do that part, you may create and use a new secret now.
+1. In the `appsetting.json` file, replace `CLIENT_SECRET` with the client secret value you stored earlier.
 1. In the `appsetting.json` file, replace `TENANT_ID` with the **Directory (tenant) ID** from this screen.

-Congratulations, your `appsettings.json` file is ready to publish.
+Congratulations, your LandingPage project is ready to publish!

 ## Publishing your landing page

-1. In the Solution Explorer of VIsual Studio, right click the LandingPage project and select **Publish**.
+1. In the Solution Explorer of Visual Studio, right click the LandingPage project and select **Publish**.
+1. The **Publish** dialog appears.
 1. Select **Azure** as your publish target and click the **Next** button.
-1. Select **Azure App Service (Windows)** for your Specific target and click the **Next** button.
+1. Select **Azure App Service (Windows)** and click the **Next** button.

-1. Ensure you are signed in to Visual Studio with your Azure credentials.
+    > You are now on the **App Service** tab.
+Ensure you are signed in to Visual Studio with your Azure credentials.

+1. Choose the correct subscription from the ist of subscriptions.
+1. Choose the `saas-workshop` resource group.
-1. To the far right of the words ""App Service Instances" click the **+ button**.
+1. To the far right of the words ""App Service Instances" click the green **+** button to create an App Service
-1. Use the name `LandingPage-as`.
+1. Use a logical name like `SaaS-appsvc`.
-1. On the next screen, select the correct subscription.
-1. Choose the resource group you created earlier, `saas-workshop`.
-1. Create a new **Hosting Plan** by select the **New** link to the far right.
-Accept the default name.
-1. Set the location to be the same as the resource group you created earlier.
-1. Click the **OK** button at the bottom of the dialog.
-1. Click the **Create** button at the bottom of the resulting dialog.
+1. Create a new hosting plan in the same location as the `saas-workshop` resource group.
+After clicking the **Create** button a the bottom of the page it may take a moment for the hosting plan to be created.
+1. You should be back to the **Publish** dialog.
-1. In the resulting **Publish** dialog, select the App Service instance you just created.
+1. Select your new App Service instance anc click the **Next** button.
-1. Click the **Next** button at the bottom of the dialog.
 1. For Publish type, select **Publish (generate pubxmlfile)**.
 1. Click the **Finish** button at the bottom of the dialog.

-    > This make take a moment to run as your application is being deployed to Azure.
+> You now have a publish profile that can be used to publish your application.

+1. Near the top-right of the Publish dialog click the **Publish** button.
+This deploys your application.
+You can watch the publish proces in the Output window at the bottom of the screen.

+    > The page will launch, but fail.
+You aren't quite done configuring your landing page application.

 1. In the command bar at the top of the Azure portal, search for and select **App Services**.
 1. Click on the App Service you just created.